DeneilSantiagoPayumo/Obsidian-Vault/Sociology/Notes/Bibliography Notes/Imagined Communities.md

 In summary:
 The very possibility of imagining the nation only rose historically when, and where, three fundamental cultural conceptions, lost their grip on men's mind.

-First, scrip language offered privileged access to ontological truth, that brought sodalities of Christendom.
+First, script language offered privileged access to ontological truth, that brought sodalities of Christendom.
 Second, was the belief that society was organised around high centres - monarchs who were persons apart from other human beings and ruled by dispensation
 Third was a conception of temporality in which cosmology and history were indistinguishable, the origins of the world and of men identical.